telerik/ajax-docs/general-information/performance/disabling-embedded-resources.md

 ````

->caution To add the spell dialog's script to the dialog (which is a separate page) you need one extra step - setting the **DialogsScriptFile** file. `<telerik:RadSpell DialogsScriptFile = "~/CombinedSpellScripts.js" ../>`  *To use this property you need at least Telerik® UI for ASP.NET Ajax version Q3 2008 SP2, e.g. v.
+>caution To add the spell dialog's script to the dialog (which is a separate page) you need one extra step - setting the **DialogsScriptFile** file. `<telerik:RadSpell DialogsScriptFile = "~/CombinedSpellScripts.js" ../>`  *To use this property you need at least Telerik® UI for ASP.NET AJAX version Q3 2008 SP2, e.g. v.
 2008.3.1314.xx*.
 >The script file in fact needs to be a combination of 4 installation js files.
 >